Or is the fifth “sproutbreak” in four years the reason?

 Alfalfa sprout consumption was found in a case study to be significantly related to illness.
 The initial tracebacks of the sprouts indicated that although various companies had distributed the sprouts, the sprouts from the first cases originated from the same sprouting facility in Omaha.

-Forty-two of the illnesses beginning on March 15 were attributed to sprout growing facilities in other states; these facilities had obtained seed from the same seed producer, Caudill Seed Company of Kentucky.
+Forty-two of the illnesses beginning on March 15 were attributed to sprout growing facilities in other states; these facilities had obtained seed from the same seed producer, Caudill Sprouting.
 The implicated seeds had been sold in many states.

 On April 26, the FDA and CDC recommended that consumers not eat raw alfalfa sprouts, including sprout blends containing alfalfa sprouts.
-In May, FDA alerted sprout growers and retailers that a seed supplier, Caudill Seed Company of Kentucky, was withdrawing all alfalfa seeds with a specific three-digit prefix.
+In May, FDA alerted sprout growers and retailers that a seed supplier, Caudill Sprouting, was withdrawing all alfalfa seeds with a specific three-digit prefix.

 CDC also reported many illnesses occurred at “Restaurant Chain A,” which was later identified as Jimmy John’s.